 POSITION ISRAEL AS

-THE CROSSROAD BETWEEN EUROPE, ASIA AND AFRICA
+EUROPE, ASIA AND AFRICA

 Israel has been a crossroads since the beginning of history.
 This will not change in the future.
 To strengthen this position, beyond a regional political settlement, some creative transnational development could help, such as